 Where to stay in San Juan del Sur

 Before traveling to Nicaragua we researched a lot and found great articles on San Juan del Sur.
-The main question we had was whether we should stay in town or closer to one of the beaches.
+The main question we had was whether we should stay in town or closer to one of the beaches while backpacking in Nicaragua.
 The answer heavily depends on what you want to do.
 As we wanted to relax and surf, staying at the beach was the best decision.
 If you want to go out and meet backpackers from all over the world, the city might be a better option for you.

 Staying in town – Casa Oro

 Many people we have met stayed in Casa Oro* really liked the vibe here.
 It offers clean dorm rooms for $10 including a good breakfast and water refill.
 The big plus here is a very central location and shuttles to the beaches that just leave at your doorstep.
 As already mentioned in the article Casa Oro also offers surf boards.

 We stayed at Casa Maderas* and got a private room for 39 Dollars per night.
 Shared by two, completely fine.
 The place, an exhausting ten-minute walk (hill up and down) or a three-minute shuttle ride (included in the rate for the rooms here) away from Playa Maderas, also offers dorm rooms for $13.
 Casa Maderas has great facilities such as a pool where you can enjoy a Nica-Mule, Nicaragua’s answer to Moscow-Mule, at night or wash off the salty water from your skin.
 We really enjoyed our stay.